studio24/mac-setup/mac-setup.md

 At the earliest opportunity, request that the support team create a temporary password for the default admin user.

+At this point the support team will also carry out the other [required tasks](setup-by-support-team.md).

 You should then:

 1) log in as the user "admin" using this temporary password